Shahmaan/Portfolio-Nawaz-Rahman/README.md

 ![Banner](banner.png)

-Aspiring programmer who is passionate about tech.
-Currently studying Data Science at EC-Utbildning in Gothenburg, Sweden.
-If you want to learn about what my education consists of, check out my [education summary][es]
+I'm a tech enthusiast with a passion for programming.
+I'm presently enrolled in the Data Science program at EC-Utbildning in Gothenburg, Sweden.
+To learn more about my academic background, please refer to my [education summary][es]

-Openminded, ambitious, problemsolver who is a flexible worker and thrives in a group with good synergy, but also has an ability to work alone aswell.
+I am a solution-oriented individual with an open-minded and ambitious mindset.
+I possess the flexibility to work both independently and collaboratively with others, thriving in an environment with positive synergy.

 ## :briefcase: Portfolio: